-How to Make Ripe Mango Raita
+How to Make Mango Raita (Mavina Hannu Sasive)

 Mangoes Are the "King of Fruits"

 Mangoes are high in antioxidants that are beneficial for your health.
-They allegedly protect against cancers of the colon, breast, and prostate, and possibly against leukemia as well.
-They may also help lower cholesterol, improve eye sight, clear up your skin, and alkalize your whole body.
+They allegedly protect against cancers of the colon, breast, and prostate, and possibly against leukemia, as well.
+They may also help lower cholesterol, improve eyesight, clear up your skin, and alkalize your whole body.
 They may also help with diabetes and improve libido.

-Serve mango raita with plain rice, dosa, chapati, or any type of flat bread.
-This is a true crowd pleaser.
+Serve mango raita with plain rice, dosa, chapati, or any type of flatbread.
+This is a true crowd-pleaser.

 Here we go for the detailed recipe.

-- 3 medium size mangoes, ripe, peeled, flesh mashed
+- 3 medium-size ripe mangoes, peeled, flesh mashed

 - 1/2 cup grated coconut